yannikschnitzer/Branching-Bisimulation-Learning/README.md

 ```
 This command will produce numbers for the Bisimulation Learning column in Table 4.

-**T2 has specific dependency needs in contrast with other tool's.
+**T2 has specific dependency needs in contrast with other tools.
 For this reason, it is provided within a different container.
 You find the related manual on how to get the numbers for the T2 column in the `src/t2-prover` folder.**

 **Non-Deterministic Finite State base (Table 5)**:
 ```bash